-- develop the skills that the learners need, including communication skills (spoken and written) - illustrate facts or concepts which are being studied - provide a stimulus for further study
+- develop the skills that the learners need, including communication skills (spoken and written) - illustrate terminology or concepts which are being studied - provide a co-operative environment - provide a platform for discussion with, and learning from peers.

-It may, of course accomplish more than one of these.
+They may, of course accomplish more than one of these.